-- The School's Head of Learning Support in liaison with the Early Years Learning Support Coordinator, is responsible for overseeing arrangements for the implementation and co-ordination of the SEND policy and for co-ordinating assessment and provision for pupils identified as having special educational needs and/or disabilities. - All teaching staff are responsible for supporting pupils with SEND in their learning within timetabled lessons and all teaching staff are involved with the identification of boys having difficulties accessing the curriculum. - The Head of Learning Support will produce, maintain and provide all staff with a Learning Support Register.
-A copy will be displayed in the Staff Room and electronically available to staff on the Intranet. - This current list of the names of pupils receiving support in each term will give brief information as to which wave (1-5) of provision a pupil is at, his learning needs and denote whether a boy has learning strategies in place, and/or an active Educational Psychologist's Report or other external professional report.
+- The School's Head of Learning Support in liaison with the Deputy Head of Learning Support, is responsible for overseeing arrangements for the implementation and coordination of the SEND policy and for co-ordinating assessment and provision for pupils identified as having special educational needs and/or disabilities. - All teaching staff are responsible for supporting pupils with SEND in their learning within timetabled lessons and all teaching staff are involved with the identification of boys having difficulties accessing the curriculum. - The Head of Learning Support and Deputy Head of Learning Support will produce, maintain and provide all staff with a Learning Support Register.
+This can be found on isams. - This current list of the names of pupils receiving support will give brief information of provision a pupil has, his learning needs and denote whether a boy has an IEP or Learning Strategies in place, and/or an active Educational Psychologist's Report or other external professional report.